Our stainless steel products

 By 2021, however, a large number of single-use products will be banned within the European Union.
 The goal is to reduce plastic pollution in the world's oceans and thus declare war on environmental pollution.
 It is clear that products made of plastic contribute to massive pollution of our environment with waste.
 The mountains of rubbish are also growing so rapidly because it takes a long time for plastic to decompose.
 It takes an incredible 500 years for our planet to rid itself of a plastic straw.
 According to the European Union, by 2050 there could be more plastic in our oceans than fish if nothing is done to get the masses of litter under control.
 In addition to the ban on single-use products, it has now been decided that at least 30 percent of newly manufactured plastic bottles must be recycled.
 Exceptions should continue to apply to the medical sector.

-How the garbage in the oceans damages our environment
+How the garbage in the seas damages our environment

 The problem with polypropylene